How does sending files work?

 Is it secure?

-At all points during a transfer, including when on our servers, the files are encrypted using keys that only you hold.
-Only you can view the details of files or invitations you have already shared.
-Once a file or invitation is expired, the keys in your browser are also removed.
+Only you can view the details of files or sharing requests you have already shared.
+Once a file or sharing request is expired, the keys in your browser are also removed.
 For those who want the gory details:

 - The files are all end-to-end encrypted, using AES-256 in Galois Counter Mode (GCM).